Link: Apply now for the World of Hyatt Credit Card

 - Daily bottled water

-Hyatt Card Five Elite Nights Towards Status Annually
+Hyatt Card Five Elite Nights Toward Status Annually

-Just for having the World of Hyatt Card you receive five elite qualifying nights towards status annually.
+Just for having the World of Hyatt Card you receive five elite qualifying nights toward status annually.
 You will receive these within eight weeks of being approved for the card (though usually much faster), and in subsequent years they will post within eight weeks of January 1.

 This will be useful if you’re hoping to earn Hyatt’s Explorist status, Globalist status, and/or Milestone Rewards.
 For context, World of Hyatt Explorist status requires 30 elite nights, while World of Hyatt Globalist status requires 60 elite nights.

 Hyatt Card Second Free Night When Spending $15,000

 While you receive a Category 1-4 free night certificate annually just for having the card, you can earn a second free night certificate if you spend $15,000 on the card in a calendar year.

 Hyatt Card Two Elite Nights For Every $5,000 Spent

 In addition to the five elite nights you get just for having the card, you earn a further two elite qualifying nights for every $5,000 you spend on the World of Hyatt Card.
 This means that in theory, you could spend your way all the way to Explorist or Globalist status, if you wanted to.

-Reaching the $5,000 threshold has nothing to do with the calendar or cardmember year — the counter simply resets every time you spend $5,000, and then you start earning towards your next two elite nights.
+Reaching the $5,000 threshold has nothing to do with the calendar or cardmember year — the counter simply resets every time you spend $5,000, and then you start earning toward your next two elite nights.

 Hyatt Card Further Promotions